KarolinaD95/My-Portfolio/README.md

 - **Name:** Karolina Dabrowska
 - **Location:** 📍 Copenhagen, Denmark

-:telescope: I'm an enthusiastic web developer with a strong foundation in front-end technologies.
+:telescope: I'm an enthusiastic web developer with a strong foundation in front-end technologies. <br>
 :zap: With a keen eye for design and a dedication to crafting clean and efficient code, I aim to create digital experiences that delight users.
 <div id="linkedin">
     <p>My LinkedIn Profile:</p>